ZoneMinder/zoneminder/docs/installationguide/ubuntu.rst

-Note that the distribution will be guessed using ``lsb_release -a 2>/dev/null | grep Codename | awk '{print $2}'`` which simply extracts your distribution name - like "vivid", "trusty" etc. You can always specify it using --distro=your distro name if you know it.
+Note that the distribution will be guessed using ``lsb_release -a 2>/dev/null | grep Codename | awk '{print $2}'`` which simply extracts your distribution name - like "xenial", "bionic" etc. You can always specify it using --distro=your distro name if you know it.
 As far as the script goes, it checks if your distro is "trusty" in which case it pulls in pre-systemd release configurations and if its not "trusty" it assumes its based on systemd